-Tire-deflation devices - Spiked strips or sticks that are put down on the roadway to deflate the tires of any vehicle running over them.
+Tire-deflation devices - Items that are designed to be deployed upon the roadway to deflate the tires of any vehicle running over them.
 The tires lose air, making continued travel difficult or impossible.

 Vehicle pursuit - An event involving one or more peace officers attempting to apprehend a suspect who is attempting to avoid arrest while operating a motor vehicle by using high speed or other evasive tactics, such as increasing the speed of the vehicle, extinguishing the lights of the vehicle, disregarding traffic warning signs, stop signs, or red lights, driving off a roadway, turning suddenly, or driving in a legal manner but willfully failing to yield to an officer's signal to stop (Wis.
 Stat. § 85.07(8)(a)).